secengjeff/awskillswitch/README.md

 ```

-This object will detach IAM policies and delete inline policies from `RoleToDetach` in AWS account `210987654321` by assuming `RoleToAssume` in the same account.
+This call will detach IAM policies and delete inline IAM policies from `RoleToDetach` in AWS account `210987654321` by assuming `RoleToAssume` in the same account.

+**To delete an IAM role:**

 ```
 {